Wind Ventures gears up to invest in startups looking at Latin America – TechCrunch

 Copec, part of the larger AntarChile conglomerate, is part of a family of companies that produce energy and industrial products, among other business lines.
 The Wind name appears to be an homage to investing in decarbonized energy production.

 A Wind Ventures deck that TechCrunch viewed highlighted the possible impact of Copec helping “accelerate global startups and scaleups growth in LatAm.”
-Every VC firm has a thesis, or advantage it hopes to leverage to attract dealflow at lucrative prices.
+Every VC firm has a thesis, or advantage it hopes to leverage to attract deal flow at lucrative prices.
 For Wind, access to the Latin America market via what it described as 3,500 service stations (of which 630 are in its home country of Chile), amongst other assets, is part of its pitch.

-Walsh told TechCrunch that his group can help startups manage the regulatory, and cultural environment of Latin America, noting that there are “20 different countries,” each with their own cultures and that “to succeed in the region, a startup must succeed in each country separately.”
+Walsh told TechCrunch that his group can help startups manage the regulatory and cultural environment of Latin America, noting that there are “20 different countries,” each with their own cultures and that “to succeed in the region, a startup must succeed in each country separately.”
 The CVC head highlighted that his parent company Copec may “provide the deployment capital to get [initial pilots] done with the right customers.”

 Wind also intends to invest in startups located in the Southwest region of the United States, where Copec also operates; the CVC is based in San Francisco.